 The 30×30 Direct Watercolor Challenge 2019 has been great encouragement for me to sketch more this month.
 (You can also see what I completed last year).
 The guidelines of the challenge suggest to dive straight in to watercolor with no preliminary sketching, and I’m using the opportunity to paint small and fast.
-In preparation for my next expedition–Witnessing Climate Change, 45 Years in the Arctic–I’ve been starting to explore imagery from Cooper Island.
+In preparation for my next expedition–Witnessing Climate Change, 45 Years in the Arctic–I’ve been starting to explore imagery from Cooper Island, using inspiration such as .
 Each sketch is approximately 3.5″ x 5.5″, and I’ve also been playing with the colors Big Impact Special Edition Pocket Palette.

 The palette includes some of my favorite colors, including yellow ochre and cerulean blue chromium.
 Much of what I anticipate observing includes subtle changes in the complementary colors of blues, greys, against oranges and browns.